- 8 of the top 12 internet providers charge a fee for equipment, for an average of $12/mo.

 - Setup and installation fees — To get your Mediacom internet set up, you’ll be charged a one-time installation fee of $100.
 New customers may be able to take advantage of promotions that waive the setup fees.

 Optimum internet fees and costs

-- Optimum modem and router rental fee — Optimum internet plans require a modem from the company, which results in a $10/mo. equipment rental fee.
-You’ll be able to get a free Smart Router with any leased modem.
+- Optimum modem and router rental fee — Optimum internet plans include a free modem and router from the company.

 - Data limit and usage fees — Optimum internet plans come with unlimited data so you don’t have to worry about data overage fees.
 Keep in mind, though, that while there are no hard data limits, Optimum’s parent company, Altice, says they may impose limits on customers who violate their excessive use policy.

 - Late payment fees — Optimum internet customers who don’t pay their bill within two days of the due date will be charged a late payment fee of $10 for each past-due bill.